evolutionlandorg/docs/getting-started/game-entities/apostle/get-your-first-apostle.md

 The main ways to obtain Apostles are as follows:

-* Obtained through the system's first-generation Apostle auction
+* Through the system's first-generation Apostle auction
-* Obtained by [breeding](breed.md) among the Apostles
+* By [breeding](breed.md) among the Apostles
 * Purchase from other players through the [Apostle Market](../../../advanced/trading/)
 * Gifted by other players
 * Randomly obtained by opening treasure chests